osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

       </plugin>
     </model>

-''Refer to the SDF documentation for more information on how this feature can be used.''
+Refer to the SDF documentation for more information on how this feature can be used.

 ### Adding a plugin to the `<link>` element